Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-aad.md

 ```

 # [PowerShell](#tab/PowerShell)
-To run the command below, you will need to install the New-AzADGroup cmdlet.
+Running the command to create the new AAD groups requires the New-AzADGroup cmdlet.
 More details can be found [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-7.0.0).

 Install New-AzADGroup cmdlet
 ```azurepowershell